KPI Tree

 Structure and accountability for the metrics you already track

-No engineering required.
-Connect in ten minutes.
+No engineering.
+Connected in minutes.

 Read-only access with two authentication paths

-Use a service account JSON key for explicit control, or workload identity for seamless access in Google Cloud environments.
-Either method grants read-only access.
-Only the specific spreadsheets you share with the service account are accessed.
-Revoke access at any time by removing the share.
+Use a service account JSON key for explicit control, or workload identity for keyless access inside Google Cloud.
+Both grant read-only access under the Sheets read-only scope, and keys are encrypted at rest.
+Only the spreadsheets you share with the service account are reachable, and you revoke access at any time by removing the share.

 You do not need a warehouse to have metric accountability.